input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-08-wallet-frontend.md

 group: technical
 visible: true
 ---
-[//]: # (Reviewed at ac0126b2753f1f5ca6fbfb555783fbeb1aa141bd)
+[//]: # (Reviewed at cd26fb28eb48f893a4ca2d045a10da19c211b807)

 # Cardano SL Wallet Frontend

-In developing Cardano SL, the need arose for a UI from which users could access their funds, send and receive transactions, and perform other tasks related to managing a personal cryptocurrency wallet.
+When developing Cardano SL, the need arose for a UI from which users could access their funds, send and receive transactions, and perform other tasks related to managing a personal cryptocurrency wallet.
 The Daedalus wallet is the Cardano's solution to these necessities.

-Currently, it allows a user to use their ADA in the aforementioned actions, and support for other currencies is planned for the near future, as is the exchange between different currencies, both digital and not.
+Currently, it allows a user to use their ADA in the aforementioned actions, and providing support for other currencies is planned for the near future — as is the exchange between different currencies, both digital and not.

 ## Building `daedalus-client-api`

-To run `daedalus-client-api` locally you have to start the `wallet-api` of [`cardano-sl`](https://github.com/input-output-hk/cardano-sl/) as follows.
+To run `daedalus-client-api` locally, you have to start the `wallet-api` of [`cardano-sl`](https://github.com/input-output-hk/cardano-sl/) as follows.
 Make sure that you are in the root folder of `cardano-sl`.

 ~~~bash
 util-scripts/build-daedalus-bridge.sh